 If you’re an education professional, this course will equip you with the knowledge and skills to research different educational settings, identify potential problems and provide innovative solutions to improve practice.
 It will encourage you to become a critical, reflective and innovative practitioner.

 You’ll complete a final project/dissertation preceded by one of the core research method modules.
-You can then choose the remaining three modules (if you are not bringing prior learning accreditation) from a selection within the Centre for Education Studies that align with your own specialism.
-If you choose at least 90 CATS in a recognised specialism (including the dissertation), it is possible to have the specialism added to your degree title e.g. Educational Innovation (with Specialism in Special Educational Needs).
+You can then choose the remaining three modules (if you are not bringing prior learning accreditation) from a selection within the Centre for Education Studies.
+If you choose at least 90 CATS in a recognised specialism (dissertation plus a nominated module), it is possible to have the specialism added to your degree title e.g. Educational Innovation (with Specialism in Special Educational Needs).

 English Language Requirements

 * Part time fees are charged per 30 CAT module